cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ```

-Learn more about communicating with a Durabke Object in the [Workers Durable Objects API reference](/runtime-apis/durable-objects).
+Learn more about communicating with a Durable Object in the [Workers Durable Objects API reference](/runtime-apis/durable-objects).

 <Aside header="String-derived IDs vs. system-generated IDs">